 This is our vehicle.
 It protects us, it houses our intellect and our soul.
 If we want to travel a long distance with it, we should take care of it, as we would with a car.
 The body needs 3 essential things: rest, nutritious food and exercise.
 If you can maintain a subtle mix of these three ingredients every day, you can go far.
 As the saying goes, he who wants to go far, spares his mount.

 As a general rule, 8 hours of sleep is an ideal that few people achieve, unfortunately.
-By reducing the number of hours you sleep per day, you expose yourself in the long run to undesirable effects such as an increased risk of diabetes, obesity, stroke, certain cancers (breast cancer and others) and even dementia.
-It is therefore not harmless to sacrifice one’s sleep hours on the altar of productivity.
+By reducing the number of daily hours you sleep, you expose yourself in the long run to undesirable effects such as an increased risk of diabetes, obesity, stroke, certain cancers (breast cancer and others) or senile dementia.
+It is therefore not insignificant to sacrifice one’s sleep on the altar of the race for money.

 There is nothing more to say on this subject, I imagine that you have already been made aware of the risks associated with a diet that is too rich in sugars or bad fats in particular.
 Diet plays an essential role in life expectancy.